szhou12/rag-clean-energy/README.md

     - select model
 6. Attach the role to your EC2
     - **Actions** menu -> **Security** -> **Modify IAM Role** -> select the role
+7. To call APIs: search model ID from [here](https://docs.aws.amazon.com/bedrock/latest/userguide/models-supported.html), and add it to your app (you probably need to specify region too).

 - [Claude - Amazon Bedrock](https://docs.anthropic.com/en/api/claude-on-amazon-bedrock)
 - [Installing or updating to the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)